-- range of appropriate, timely assessments accompanied by timely tiered interventions and professional strategies; - a continuum of placement options; - equitable application of the specialized program class location model using geographically defined catchment areas and designated schools to ensure fair access to specialized programs; - appropriate student/teacher ratio as governed by the Education Act; - Individual Education Plans (IEPs) subject to regular review and outcome based evaluation; - a clearly communicated Identification, Placement and Review Committee (IPRC) process, with consistent procedure; - integration opportunities within the student's school; - multi-disciplinary professional supports for students with special education needs; - timely access as required to appropriate equipment and materials: and - timely access to information for parents about programs and services.
+- a range of appropriate, timely assessments accompanied by timely tiered interventions and professional strategies; - a continuum of placement options; - equitable application of the specialized program class location model using geographically defined catchment areas and designated schools to ensure fair access to specialized programs; - appropriate student/teacher ratio as governed by the Education Act; - Individual Education Plans (IEPs) subject to regular review and outcome based evaluation; - a clearly communicated Identification, Placement and Review Committee (IPRC) process, with consistent procedure;

+- integration opportunities within the student's school; - multi-disciplinary professional supports for students with special education needs: - timely access as required to appropriate equipment and materials; and - timely access to information for parents about programs and services.

-LSS is striving to better understand the identities of the students receiving special education services and how pathway options may limit outcomes for some learners.
+LSS is striving to understand at a deeper level who the students are who are receiving special education supports and services as well as how various pathway options may impact outcomes for some learners.
 Working with the Research Evaluation Analytics Division (READ), LSS is engaged in the work to examine the intersection of identities in the OCDSB population of students with special education needs.
-Data collected through the Valving Voices - Identity Matters! survey (2019-2020), as well as historical data from Trillium is currently being examined to better understand if specific identity groups are disproportionately represented in areas of the special education service delivery model (i.e., specialized program classes).
+Data collected through the Valving Voices - Identity Matters! survey (2019-2020), as well as historical data from Aspen (and the previous program,Trillium) is currently being examined to better understand if specific identity groups are disproportionately represented in special education processes (e.g., IEP, IPRC) and pathways (e.g., SPCs).